abdullahmortada/RobotSimEEEProject/README.md

 ![](https://github.com/abdullahmortada/RobotSimEEEProject/blob/main/Flowchart.png)

-And here is the logic behind the go finction which moves the robot to a target point
+And here is the logic behind the go function which moves the robot to a target point
 ![](https://github.com/abdullahmortada/RobotSimEEEProject/blob/main/go%20function.png)